 If you've 'been there and done that,' you might be looking for something new.
 If so, then head to Beaver Creek, Colorado's latest resort.
-It's already built a reputation for immaculate grooming, excellent snow conditions, and a superb lift system.
+It's already built a reputation for immaculate grooming, excellent snow quality, and a superb lift system.

 Whilst most trails are for beginners and intermediates, there's plenty to keep advanced skiers happy too.
 The Birds of Prey course is used for world-class downhill races.
 Many offer scenic views.